Geonovum/KP-APIs/API-strategie-extensies/ext-beveiliging.md

 >
 > `abcdEFh4520juieUKHWgJQ`

+### security for webbrowser API clients
+When webbrowsers can be clients for an API these APIs should be compatible with the following policies and standards.

 #### CORS-policy

 Web browsers implement a so-called "same origin policy", an important security conect to prevent requests go to another domain than where they are provided.
-While this policy is effective to prevent requests in different domain, it prevent ligitimate interaction between an API and clients from a known and trusted origin.
+While this policy is effective to prevent requests in different domains, it prevents ligitimate interaction between an API and clients from a known and trusted origin.

 > [API principle: Use CORS to control access](#api-50)